-Waasla is a Supplier Relationships Manager that helps SMBs gain control of their supplier lifecycle.
-We took a different approach than most SRMs, deciding to focus on basic tasks and do those well instead of building as many features as possible.
+Waasla is a Supplier Relationships Manager that helps SMBs maintain better relationships with their suppliers.
+We took a different approach than most SRMs on the market, focusing on doing basic tasks well rather than building as many features as possible.

 I’ve designed Waasla as an external contractor, working with a Business Analyst, Product Manager, and the Engineering team on the client side.
 This was a three months remote engagement.